 Prove infinite statements using the domino effect

-Mathematical induction is a powerful proof technique for statements about natural numbers.
-Think of it like a line of dominoes: if you can knock down the first one (base case) and prove that each domino knocks down the next (inductive step), then ALL dominoes will fall.
-This lets us prove infinitely many statements with just two steps!
+Mathematical induction is a powerful technique for proving statements about all natural numbers.
+Think of a line of dominoes: knock down the first one (base case) and prove each domino knocks down the next (inductive step), then all dominoes fall.

 Mathematical induction works like falling dominoes: prove the first case falls (base case), then prove each domino knocks over the next (inductive step).